Franz Heeke, Muenster (Germany)

 There are following main mechanism, by which shaker effects may influence our weather and climate, whether to a minor or more significant extent, may be left open at this stage:

-sun is, at times, apparently rotating faster or slower, -.
+Our sun is at times rotating faster or slower -.
+This, in my

-This, in my opinion, because of shaker effects as described.
-Faster
+opinion, because of shaker effects as described.
+A faster or slower

-or slower rotations then are going along with variations in solar
+rotation then goes along with variations in solar radius -,

 - Movement of sun's poles: Planets make their star wobble .
 This also because of shaker effects, according to my theory (axis of rotation tends to stand upright to plane of shaking).
 Wobbling of our sun then may cause variations in the direction of sun's radiation (solar wind etc.).

-- Shaking and wobbling of earth: The same type of dynamic forces, which are the cause of solar activities, are to be expected also in the earth-moon system, as Jose already suggested .
-This means, "shaker effects", produced by the moon, may cause turbulence in earth's oceans and atmosphere and variations in earth's period of rotation and its wobbling of poles.
-As a result, global circulation systems may be affected (El Nino, Jet streams etc.) as well as tectonic activities.
+- Shaking and wobbling of earth: The same type of dynamic forces, which are the cause of solar activities, are to be expected also in the earth-moon system, as Jose suggested .

 "Shaker effects" obviously can be studied in practical experiments.
-That will show, whether my assumptions are correct with regards to the emergence of a differential rotation and the position of the axis of rotation: upright to the plane of shaking.
-Carrying out such tests appears to deserve some priority attention.
-Understanding the differential rotation of sun and planets is a key issue and there is, to my knowledge, no generally accepted theory as yet to explain this phenomenon.
+That will show, whether my assumption is correct with regards to the emergence of a differential rotation and the position of the axis of rotation - upright to the plane of shaking.

 The equations and , if correct, must be valid also in case of exoplanets and other planetary systems.
 Trying to calculate in this way the rotation periods of other central stars might be an interesting challenge.

 Data of Table 2 (Figure-2) suggest, that a correlation exists between the ratio of equatorial velocity to escape velocity (mass) on one hand, and density and ellipticity of planets on the other hand.
 Planetary researchers may look into these data.
-New aspects will come up with regards to several astronomical problems, if the indicated correlation exists on a general base (density, spectrum of stars etc.).
+New aspects will come up with regards to density and spectrum of stars if the indicated correlation is proven to be true.